tnabtaf/pub_spork/README.md

   --proxy PROXY         String to insert in URLs to access pubs through your
                         paywall.
 For Johns Hopkins, for example, this is:
                         '.proxy1.library.jhu.edu'
+  --proxyseparator {dot,dash}
+                        Some proxies replace dots in the original pub URL with dashes.
+Default is dots.
   --customsearchurl CUSTOMSEARCHURL
                         URL to use for custom searches at your institution.
                         The title of the publication will be added to the end